Discover Alameda History Icons

 Location: SE Corner of Alameda and Wadsworth

-History: The Alameda Corridor Business improvement District was established by Lakewood City ordinance in 2003 to improve the West Alameda area from Sheridan to Carr Street.
-Within the corridor business property owners voted to tax themselves to make their community cleaner, safer and more vibrant.
-ACBID continues to serve the area through numerous public art installations, landscaping, public event sponsorships and support for community organizations like the Boys and Girls Clubs of Jefferson County.
+History: In 2003 the City of Lakewood established the Alameda Corridor Business Improvement District to improve the West Alameda corridor from Sheridan to Carr Street.
+Within the corridor, business owners voted to tax themselves to pay for improvements.
+ACBID continues to serve West Alameda through numerous public art installations, landscaping, and public event sponsorships.

-Fun Fact: After years of planning, in 2022 ACBID launched its Discover Alameda trail linking together its dozens of public artworks and history icon and creating a unique user experience. https://alamedaconnects.org/discover-alameda/ Discover Alameda is a 5-mile point to point bike/walk path connecting segmented loops.
+Fun Fact: After years of planning, in 2022 ACBID launched its Discover Alameda trail linking together its dozens of public artworks and history icons and creating a unique user experience. https://alamedaconnects.org/discover-alameda/ Discover Alameda is a 5-mile point-to-point bike/walk path connecting segmented loops.

 Schnell Farms.
 Photo from the National Register of Historic Places